coqtail/coqtail/README.md

+# Coqtail

+[Coqtail](https://coqtail.github.io/index.html) is a library of mathematical theorems and tools proved inside the Coq proof assistant.
+Results range mostly from arithmetic to real and complex analysis.

-# Requirements
+## Requirements

-`master` is developed with Coq 8.11.0, but the following tags point to snapshots for different version of Coq, which should cover 8.5 to 8.11.
+`master` is developed with Coq 8.11.0, which is its only requirement, but the following git tags point to snapshots for different versions of Coq, which should cover most versions from 8.5 to 8.11.

 - tag `v8.6.1` for Coq 8.5pl3 and Coq 8.6.1
 - tag `v8.7.2` for Coq 8.7.2